 "When the customer knows that the bank is really trying to deliver or to solve the customer expectations, their relationship with the bank changes dramatically, and what happens is the customer starts to send you millions of requests," says Uguina.

 "The idea is that we need to evolve with the customer and we need to evolve the customer experience every single day.
 There is nothing worse than asking the customer for feedback and then doing nothing.
 So what we have done is the whole bank has changed the approach to be able to deliver small chunks of functionality.

 "We need to be able to merge our business plans with what's important for the people, because at the end our mission is to make life easier for our customers so the only way that we can make life easier for them is being able to deliver exactly what they need and what they want."

 Uguina wants to fully understand the evolving needs of Macquarie customers as they change, and constantly and quickly react to their requirements.
 He calls the approach "doing business at the speed of now".

 Macquarie operates an aggressive Agile methodology, with the whole company committed to tri-monthly programme increments and weekly updates to the existing systems.
 The bank monitors the success of each individual process and uses the data rather than ideas to improve the whole system.

-"We are using DevOps and we are using continuous delivery, continuous deployment technologies we are moving all the different software and products and services into open sieve, containers technology to be able to deploy faster and with better control of what we're doing," explains Uguina.
+"We are using DevOps and we are using continuous delivery and continuous deployment technologies," explains Uguina.
+"We are moving all the different software and products and services into open sieve, containers technology to be able to deploy faster and with better control of what we're doing."